 Texas, Louisiana and Oklahoma are known for having extreme weather, including heavy rains, hurricanes and tornadoes.
 As a result, homes and rental properties in these areas are more susceptible to damage.
 Still, Texas maintains lower renters insurance costs than several of its neighboring states.

 Renters insurance coverage options in Texas

 Most people think of renters insurance as coverage for your personal items.
 While that is true, renters insurance covers a wide variety of liabilities and situations.

 - Personal property: This covers your personal belongings if they get damaged or destroyed by a covered peril, such as fire, theft or vandalism.

 - Personal liability: Personal liability covers you if you accidentally damage someone else’s home or belongings.
-It also covers another person’s medical bills if they were to get injured in your home.
+It also covers another person’s medical bills if they are injured by your negligence.

-Renters insurance won’t cover you in every situation.
-For example, floods and earthquake damage is not covered under standard renters insurance plans.
-Because of that, Texas residents should consider purchasing a separate policy for flood insurance.
-You might also consider purchasing hazard insurance, which provides additional coverage for damage caused by earthquakes, tornadoes, extreme weather and other natural disasters.
+Renters insurance will not cover you in every situation.
+For example, flood and earthquake damage are not covered under most standard renters insurance plans.
+Because of that, Texas residents might want to consider purchasing an endorsement for earthquake coverage and a separate policy for flood insurance.

 Frequently asked questions

 Renters insurance is not required by law in Texas, but landlords may require tenants to have a renters insurance policy and could dictate how much liability coverage that tenants must purchase.
 However, purchasing renters insurance is often a good idea and can help protect your finances if damage occurs.